Tyrell Fenroy: College career

 Fenroy was named to the all Sun Belt Conference team each of his four seasons at Louisiana-Lafayette.
 He earned Second-team All Conference honors after his 2005 freshman year and First-team All Conference following the 2006, 2007, and 2008 seasons.
 He was honored with the Conference Player of the Year award in 2008.
 He ended his career as a Ragin Cajun with 4,646 yards and 48 touchdowns.
 He ran for a career-high and school record in rushing yards with 297 yards as well as 3 touchdowns on October 4, 2008 against the UL Monroe.

 Fenroy holds the all-time rushing record for Louisiana-Lafayette (previously Brian Mitchell), the Sun Belt Conference (previously Patrick Cobbs of North Texas), and the state of Louisiana (previously Kevin Faulk of Louisiana State University.)
 Fenroy was honored as one of the top running backs in the nation his senior season by becoming one of ten semi-finalists for the 2008 Doak Walker Award.

 Fenroy became only the 7th player in NCAA Division I-A history to rush for four consecutive 1,000 yard seasons.

 Before the final game of his career, Tyrell had his jersey retired by the university, an honor reserved for players that have finished their career.
 Tyrell is enrolled back at ULL in order to finish requirements needed to obtain his degree in Criminal Justice.
+Fenroy is currently a SRO (School Resource Officer) at Lafayette Renaissance Charter High School in Lafayette, LA.

 Professional career

 Pre-draft

-In preparation for the 2009 NFL Draft, Fenroy ran a hand-timed 40 yard dash at 4.46 seconds (fastest time) and an average of 4.51 seconds.
+In preparation for the 2009 NFL draft, Fenroy ran a hand-timed 40 yard dash at 4.46 seconds (fastest time) and an average of 4.51 seconds.
 He had a 38-inch vertical jump and finished 18 bench press repetitions of 225 pounds.

 Chicago Bears

-After going undrafted in the 2009 NFL Draft, Fenroy signed with the Chicago Bears as an undrafted free agent on April 27.
+After going undrafted in the 2009 NFL draft, Fenroy signed with the Chicago Bears as an undrafted free agent on April 27.
 The Bears waived Fenroy on May 5.